rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 <img width="600" alt="weekday" src="https://github.com/user-attachments/assets/8feec465-fdc9-4a50-b4e8-770277031aa7" />

-The map above presents the geographic distribution of the highest demand start stations during weekdays.
-The heatmap shows that hotspots are spread across DC, reflecting the combined ridership patterns of both member and casual users.
+The map above presents the geographic distribution of the highest-demand start stations during weekdays.
+The heatmap shows that hotspots are spread across D.C., reflecting the combined ridership patterns of both member and casual users.
 Unlike the membership-specific maps, the weekday heatmap does not show a strong concentration in any single district, which indicates that both user groups actively use Capital Bikeshare throughout the week across different parts of the city.
-However, stronger hotspots are visually concentrated around the residential districts in northern DC and major transit hubs such as Dupont Circle and Union Station.
+However, stronger hotspots are visually concentrated around the residential districts in northern D.C. and major transit hubs such as Dupont Circle and Union Station.

 <img width="600" alt="weekend" src="https://github.com/user-attachments/assets/db2dee0c-396e-4ccf-baf6-d2134f2e0419" />

 The map above shows the geographic distribution of the most preferred pick-up stations during weekends.
 Compared to the weekday heatmap, the residential districts and transit hubs show lighter heat shades, suggesting a decline in commuting-based trips.
-In contrast, the hotspots around the National Mall intensify significantly on weekends, closely resembling the casual user heatmap, with strong concentration around the Lincoln Memorial, the Washington Monument, Smithsonian Metro Station, and the area between Capitol Hill and the National Gallery of Art.
+In contrast, the hotspots around the National Mall intensify significantly on weekends, closely resembling the casual user heatmap, with a strong concentration around the Lincoln Memorial, the Washington Monument, Smithsonian Metro Station, and the area between Capitol Hill and the National Gallery of Art.
 The weekend heatmap also confirms the EDA finding that weekend ridership is not purely tourism-based, as residential district hotspots remain visually noticeable, reflecting a mix of tourism and local leisure purposes.

 **Morning vs. Afternoon vs. Evening**